-As curators are approached about potential donations, become aware of items available for purchase, or want to build a collaborative relationship with an individual or group in the community whose materials are of interest to the Filson, they should make a formal proposal using the Acquisitions Justification Form [See Appendix, pg.
-XX].
+As curators are approached about potential donations, become aware of items available for purchase, or want to build a collaborative relationship with an individual or group in the community whose materials are of interest to the Filson, they should make a formal proposal using the Acquisitions Justification Form [See Appendix Folder].
 A Temporary Custody Receipt to hold a donation will be issued before the preparation of the justification form for materials coming to the Filson for further review.
-These forms are reviewed regularly by the Collections Management Committee [hereinafter CMC] which is made up of five senior members of the Collection.
-All members of the Collections and Research Department, who hold votes on approving or rejecting a collection.
+These forms are reviewed regularly by the Collections Management Committee [hereinafter CMC] which is made up of senior members of the Collections and Research Department, who hold votes on approving or rejecting a collection.
+All members of the Collections and Research Department can attend and are encouraged to participate in discussion when the CMC meets.

 If the CMC approves the proposed collection, the presenting curator is free to accept and begin processing the donation or bid on and/or purchase the collection.
 Expenditures on items requiring the approval of the President/CEO and/or the Board Collections Committee are passed on to them after approval by the Collections Management Committee [See Acquisitions Policy, pg.
-XX].
+9].